Multifamily Finance

 • Geographic diversity

 This is intended only to highlight certain program requirements.
 Loans are subject to other requirements, including the CHFA Credit Policy and applicable operating and replacement reserve requirements.
 Please note that the programs are subject to change.
-Please see the Concessionary Debt Multifamily Finance Program Guidelines for more information.
+Please see the Concessionary Debt Multifamily Finance Program Guidelines (PDF) for more information.

 How to Apply